- What is a silver ETF?

-To gain exposure to silver, investors often buy physical bullion such as coins or bars, or certificates of ownership.
+To gain exposure to silver, investors have traditionally turned to physical bullion such as coins, bars, or certificates of ownership.
+While these options offer direct ownership, they come with added responsibilities like secure storage, insurance, and higher transaction costs.

-If you’re looking to learn all there is to know about silver ETFs, this article is for you.
+Whether you’re hedging against inflation, diversifying your holdings, or seeking exposure to industrial demand for silver, ETFs are a practical entry point.
+If you’re looking to learn all there is to know about silver ETFs in 2025, this article is for you.

 What is a silver ETF?